RheagalFire/Sentiment-Analysis-of-Movie-Reviews/ReadMe.md

 ## Sentiment Analysis of Movie Reviews

-This [notebook](https://github.com/RheagalFire/Sentiment-Analysis-of-Movie-Reviews/blob/master/Sentiment%20Analysis%20.ipynb) is a demonstration to implent various classifiers to classify the sentiment of a review as **negative** or **posative**.
+This [notebook](https://github.com/RheagalFire/Sentiment-Analysis-of-Movie-Reviews/blob/master/Sentiment%20Analysis%20.ipynb) is a demonstration to implement various classifiers to classify the sentiment of a review as **negative** or **positive**.

 ### Tooling